 - Don’t be overweight – research shows that a controlled weight loss programme reduces blood pressure.
 Your waistline size is also linked directly to blood pressure!

 Take aerobic exercise – run, walk, jog, swim.
-Regular daily exercise for 45 minutes where you get out of breath is what’s required.
+Regular daily exercise for 45-60 minutes where you get out of breath for at least 20 is what’s required.

-Eat a Rainbow Diet – people who stick most closely to the Rainbow Diet over a 15 year period, avoided 11 chronic illnesses that beset the Western World – one being high blood pressure.
-Most notable factors are:
+Eat a Rainbow Diet – in research, women who stuck most closely to the Rainbow Diet over a 15 year period, avoided 11 chronic illnesses that beset the Western World – one being high blood pressure.

-- Eat more colourful vegetables – Glutathione in vegetables and fruits reduces blood pressure; Beetroot, for example, has been shown to reduce blood pressure levels by 5 points, as it contains nitrate which converts to nitric oxide, which dilates arteries.
-Watermelon contains citrulline and does the same; arginine is found in pumpkin seeds and pulses and reduces blood pressure.
+Eat more, more colourful vegetables – Glutathione in vegetables and fruits reduces blood pressure; Beetroot, for example, has been shown to reduce blood pressure levels by 5 points, as it contains nitrate which converts to nitric oxide, which dilates arteries.
+Watermelon contains citrulline and does the same; arginine is found in pumpkin seeds, nuts and pulses and reduces blood pressure.
 Other nitrate containing foods include green leafy vegetables, celery, fennel and broccoli.

-- Enjoy sunshine – We all know you increase blood levels of vitamin D if you lie in the sunshine.
-But did you know our levels of serotonin increase and that generates happy hormones, cutting stress, and nitric oxide reducing blood pressure.
+Enjoy sunshine – We all know you increase blood levels of vitamin D if you lie in the sunshine.
+But did you know our levels of serotonin increase and that generates happy hormones, cutting stress, and also sunshine increase nitric oxide levels reducing blood pressure.

-- Caffeine – think coffee increases your blood pressure?
+Caffeine – think coffee increases your blood pressure?
 Actually, the jury is out.
-In some people it does; in regular drinkers it doesn’t seem to do so.
+In some people it does; in regular drinkers, it doesn’t seem to do so.
 But it needs to be real coffee, not instant.